 Santander UK Group Holdings plc (Santander UK), Santander UK plc and Banco Santander caution that this announcement may contain forward-looking statements.
 Such forward-looking statements are found in various places throughout this announcement.
 Words such as "believes", "anticipates", "expects", "intends", "aims" and "plans" and other similar expressions are intended to identify forward-looking statements, but they are not the exclusive means of identifying such statements.
 Forward-looking statements include, without limitation, statements concerning our future business development and economic performance.
 These forward-looking statements are based on management's current expectations, estimates and projections and both Santander UK and Banco Santander caution that these statements are not guarantees of future performance.
 We also caution readers that a number of important factors could cause actual results to differ materially from the plans, objectives, expectations, estimates and intentions expressed in such forward-looking statements.
 We have identified certain of these factors in the forward looking statements on page 243 of the Santander UK Group Holdings plc 2018 Annual Report.
-Investors and other should carefully consider the foregoing factors and other uncertainties and events.
-Undue reliance should not be placed on forward-looking statements speak only as of the date on which they are made, and we do not undertake any obligation to update or revise any of them, whether as a result of new information, future events or otherwise.
+Investors and others should carefully consider the foregoing factors and other uncertainties and events.
+Undue reliance should not be placed on forward-looking statements when making decisions with respect to Santander UK, Santander UK plc, Banco Santander and/or their securities.
+Such forward-looking statements speak only as of the date on which they are made, and we do not undertake any obligation to update or revise any of them, whether as a result of new information, future events or otherwise.
 Statements as to historical performance, historical share price or financial accretion are not intended to mean that future performance, future share price or future earnings for any period will necessarily match or exceed those of any prior quarter.
-Nothing in this Quarterly Management Statement should be construed as a profit forecast.
+Nothing in this Quarterly Management Statement should be construed as a profit foreca